 Students who have undertaken any first year unit in the Biological Sciences not listed in the pre-requisites should contact the Unit Co-ordinator to discuss possible entry to the unit.

-Provides students with a basic knowledge of microbiology including bacteria, fungi, protozoans and viruses.
-The unit considers the place of microorganisms in the evolution of life on earth, their structure, chemistry, biology and ecology, and consideration of their role in disease, ecosystems, food production and biotechnology.
-The practical component provides students with skills in the cultivation and identification of bacteria as well as an introduction to techniques in molecular microbiology.
+This unit provides students with a basic knowledge of microbiology with particular emphasis on the structure, function and ecophysiology of bacteria and viruses.
+The unit considers the place of microorganisms in the evolution of life on earth, their structure, chemistry, biology and ecology, and their role in disease, ecosystems, food production and biotechnology.
+The practical component equips students with skills in the cultivation and identification of bacteria and mycelial fungi as well as an introduction to techniques in molecular microbiology.
+Combined, the theory content and training in laboratory skills prepares students for advanced level Microbiology subjects.

 Tasmanian Institute of Agriculture